ollienorman/CV/README.md

 **Unicef UK** (2014 to 2015)
 _Public Fundraising Intern_

-- A 6-month internship making use of, and improving, my skills in customer care, project management and office-based teamwork at one of the world’s most respected NGOs.
+- A 6-month internship role making use of, and improving, my skills in customer care, project management and office-based teamwork at one of the world’s most respected NGOs.

 ## Skills